diveshchechi/StatsWithR/README.md

 # StatsWithR
-Assignments for stats with R
+Assignments for stats with R. <br>
+Here we work on code part of our assignments collectively.
+@aleena and @deepa